arentrue/order_book/README.md

 ## TODO

+- Add more sophisticated tests with a load profile.
 - Add ability to get Order Book state for any moment in the past.
 - Add CI builds via wercker or travis.
 - Add REST interface to the application.